adambard/learnxinyminutes-docs/ruby-ecosystem.html.markdown

 ## RubySpec

-Most ruby implementations rely heavily on [RubySpec](http://rubyspec.org/).
-Ruby has no official specification, so the community has written executable specs in ruby to test their implementations' compatability with MRI.
+Most Ruby implementations rely heavily on [RubySpec](http://rubyspec.org/).
+Ruby has no official specification, so the community has written executable specs in Ruby to test their implementations' compatibility with MRI.

 ## RubyGems